If there is one thing all gardeners have in common, it is the desire for big, bountiful harvests, every year. If only it were as simple as it sounds!

 3. Use the Right Container Size

-If you are a container gardener, you probably know by now how important the size of the pot is.
+If you are growing tomatoes in pots, you probably know by now how important the size of the container is.
 With tomatoes, plants can grow to be huge, often over 8 feet, especially if you are growing indeterminate tomatoes on a trellis.

 I recommend to use a minimum container size of 5 gallons for growing tomatoes.
 This could be as simple as a standard $5 bucket from Home Depot, or a fancy planter pot.